RedHatRanger/RHCE9Vagrant/rhce-practice-questions/03_install_roles_(EASY).md

 ### ANSWER #3:

-1) Log into the CONTROL NODE as student, and run:
+1) Log into the CONTROL NODE as rhel, and run:
 ```
 # NOTE: On the actual exam you may have to wget from an http://content/.../.../ repository and install them locally